What is Vapour Pressure?

 Pressure of 1 atm = 102325 Pa or 1 bar = 105 Pa

-As we provide heat to a liquid, its energy increases, which results in the increase of the overall temperature.
+As we provide heat to a liquid, its energy increases, which results in an increase in the overall temperature.
 At the boiling point, the additional heat is used up by the molecules to overcome the intermolecular force of attraction in the liquid and change to the gaseous state.

-When 1 mole of liquid is transformed to a gaseous state, the amount of heat provided by this process is known as the Heat of Vaporization.
+When 1 mole of liquid is transformed into a gaseous state, the amount of heat provided by this process is known as the Heat of Vaporization.

 This was just a quick intro about the vapor pressure.
 To find out more about different states of liquid, please download BYJUS the learning app.